Jackal (video game): Other platforms

 In Europe, Konami released ports of Jackal for the ZX Spectrum, Amstrad CPC and Commodore 64 in 1988.
 An MS-DOS version was released in North America in 1989 alongside a different Commodore 64 port.
 These versions were roughly based on the arcade game.
 A ROM image of the NES Jackal is included in the Windows PC compilation Konami Collector's Series: Castlevania & Contra released in 2002 in North America, but the game is inaccessible by legitimate means and can only be found by extracting it from the executable.
 The game is virtually identical to the original NES release, aside from the updated copyrights date.

 In July 2009, Konami released a mobile version of Akai Yōsai for feature phones through their Konami Net DX service.
 This version features the added content from the NES version of Jackal, as well as improved graphics much closer in quality to the arcade version.
 An unrelated mobile version of Jackal (also based on the NES game) was released by Konami for the Chinese market on August 5, 2010.

 The arcade version of Jackal was released for the Game Room service on October 27, 2010.

 Reception

 In Japan, Game Machine listed Jackal on their November 15, 1986 issue as being the third most-successful table arcade unit of the month.

-Jackal is ranked number 37 on IGN's top 100 NES games list.
+Jackal is ranked number 37 on IGNs top 100 NES games list.